dayton-outar/smpl/SPECIFICATION.md

 Here are a few ideas for extensions to _SMPL_ :

-- Arbitrary precision integer arithmetic.
-It would be good if _SMPL_ were not restricted to integers that could fit within the 32-bit two’s complement representation.
-These “big” integers could be represented by using multiple words of contiguous storage to store the bits of the number.
-Each of the primitive arithmetic operators would have to be redefined to accommodate these large numbers.
-However, the only difference the user should observe is that she is no longer restricted to small integers.
-(A good test case for this is to see whether your extended language can compute the factorial of 1000.)
-- Floating point numbers.
-This might not be very difficult if the target language (or machine, in the case of an interpreter) already supports floating point numbers.
-In that case, the biggest issue is probably how best to implement the type conversion rules for arithmetic computations that mix integers and floating point numbers.
 - Macros.
 A limited form of language extension can be accomplished through the use of macros.
 It should not be too difficult to extend _SMPL_ to include macros that are declared and used in a similar way to procedures.
 - Call by: reference, lazy and name parameter passing conventions.
 At the moment _SMPL_ supports only call by value (CBV).
 It could be extended to allow procedure declarations that